 When you stay in the Davos Klosters holiday region for one night or more, you receive a free Davos Premium Card.

-The card allows you to take part in over 70 free activities, in the categories Sport and Adventure, Kids and Family, Art and Culture and Sightseeing and Trips.
+The card gives you numerous advantages and discounts on activities in the categories of sports and adventure, children and family, art and culture, and sightseeing and excursions.
 What's more, you can travel on the local buses and by Rhaetian Railways from Klosters Dorf as far as Filisur free of charge.

 At the Färich rope park, there are six routes of varying degrees of difficulty, and a spectacular 12-meter-high pendulum jump that allows visitors to swing between heaven and earth.
 Children can learn to clamber from tree to tree using ropes on a specially secured circuit.